gliderlabs/registrator/docs/index.md

 Get the latest release, master, or any version of Registrator via [Docker Hub](https://registry.hub.docker.com/u/gliderlabs/registrator/):

 	$ docker pull gliderlabs/registrator:latest

+Latest tag always points to the latest release.
+There is also a `:master` tag and version tags to pin to specific releases.

 ## Using Registrator